Marathon challenge for grieving mother on a special mission

 “Sands had a bereavement room for us and organised a memory box.
 We had been expecting to leave with a baby and we left with a box, but we were glad to have it in the circumstances.”

-Now Mrs Hopper is preparing to run the London Marathon on October 2, documenting her training towards tackling the 26.2-mile route on Instagram as she endeavours to raise awareness of baby loss.
+Now Mrs Hopper is preparing to run the London Marathon on October 2, documenting her training toward tackling the 26.2 mile route on Instagram as she endeavours to raise awareness of baby loss.

-According to Sands, every day in the UK about 13 babies die before, during or soon after

-The organisation works in partnership with healthcare professionals, trusts and health boards, and offers a range of training programmes and bereavement care resources to ensure that bereaved parents receive “the best possible care wherever they are in the UK”.
+The organisationa works in partnership with health care professionals, trusts and health boards and offers a range of training programmes and bereavement care resources to ensure that bereaved parents receive “the best possible care wherever they are in the UK”.

 Sands also supports and promotes research to better understand the causes of baby deaths to save babies’ lives and works with governments and other stakeholders to make reducing the number of babies dying a priority nationally and locally.

-Mrs Hopper, who is married to financial planner Grahame and is now also mother to daughters Rosa, three, and Ada, one, said: “Eva was here with us for such a short time but her story is massive and on behalf of her, and all the other baby boys and girls who are born sleeping, or who pass shortly after birth, then we need to raise vital awareness to prevent this happening because the numbers are far too high.
-In a country such as ours, the numbers should not be this high so we need to raise awareness.
+Mrs Hopper, who is married to financial planner Grahame and is now also mother to daughters, Rosa, 3, and Ada, 1, said: “Eva was here with us for such a short time but her story is massive and on behalf of her, and all the other baby boys and girls who are born sleeping, or who pass shortly after birth, then we need to raise vital awareness to prevent this happening because the numbers are far too high.
+In a country such as ours, the numbers should not be this high so we need to raise awareness.”

-“My husband and I had our lives turned upside down in an instant.
-To this day we have no idea how we were able to leave hospital without our baby girl.

-“Our wish would be that no mummy or daddy had to endure the heartache of saying goodbye to their son or daughter far too soon.

-Nicola Knight, Sands’ senior community engagement and supporter events officer, said: “We are so grateful to Lynsey for running this year’s London Marathon in memory of her daughter Eva while raising funds for Sands.
+Nicola Knight, Sands’ Senior Community Engagement & Supporter Events Officer, said: “We are so grateful to Lynsey for running this year’s London Marathon in memory of her daughter Eva whilst raising funds for Sands.

 “The funds she’s raising will allow us to continue to save babies’ lives and be there for anyone affected by the loss of their baby.
 She’s going to be amazing and we can’t wait to cheer her round the route on the big day.”